lucyksilver/ROT-13/README.md

 ### interface.rb

-This is used to interact with the user, allowing them to customise the rotation value and enter a word or sentence of their choice.
+This is used to interact with the user, allowing them to customise the rotation value (between 1 and 25) and enter a word or sentence of their choice.
+They will be given the option to either play again or quit.